-I’ll tell you a secret: your kids don’t care if you bring the foldable kitchen or if there’s a table cloth to eat off of.
+I’ll tell you a secret: your kids don’t care if you bring the foldable kitchen or if there’s a table cloth on your picnic table.
 They don’t need clean clothes every day, complicated toys, or fancy meals.
-And kids have just as much fun playing with dirt and climbing tress as they do playing with bean bag toss games and organized campsite scavenger hunts.
+Your kids will have just as much fun playing with rocks and climbing tress as they will playing with bean bag toss games and organized campsite scavenger hunts.

 Don’t get me wrong, though.
-If you want to pack those extras and enjoy the planning, then by all means, go ahead and bring along all the extras.
-I just want to make the point that quick and easy family camping is possible.
+If you want to pack those extras and enjoy the planning, then by all means, go ahead and bring along all the extras!

-It didn’t take long for my husband and I to realize that our kids enjoyed car camping 10 minutes from our house as much as they enjoyed 8 hours away from our house.
-We also realized that they’d entertain themselves all day long with a bucket, a few sticks, and their bikes.
-Voila!
+Kids just wanna have fun!
+It didn’t take long for my husband and I to realize that our kids enjoyed car camping 10 minutes from our house as much as they enjoyed camping 8 hours away from our house.
+We also realized that they’d entertain themselves all day long with a bucket, a few sticks, and their bikes.. and Voila!
 Lazy-mom camping was born!

 I’ll admit that sometimes my perfectionist personality gets the better of me and I start over-organizing, but I’m quickly reminded how simple it can be when I start asking kids questions like: what do you want to eat, to wear, to bring?